-Product name: Sextant Regatta 2031

-Legal entity identity: 9695005 MQGXERXHAGO65 Management Company name: Amiral Gestion
+Product name : Sextant Regatta 2031 Legal entity identity : 9695005 MQGXERXHAGO65 Management Company name: Amiral Gestion

-Sustainable investment means an investment in an Does this financial product have a sustainable investment objective? economic activity that contributes × Yes: No to an environmental or It will make a minimum of It promotes environmental and social social objective, characteristics (E/S) and, although it does not sustainable investments with an provided that the have a sustainable investment objective, it will investment does environmental objective: % not significantly contain a minimum of% sustainable harm any in economic activities that qualify investments environmental or as environmentally sustainable social objective With an environmental objective and carried under the EU Taxonomy and that the out in economic activities which are investee in economic activities that do not companies follow considered environmentally sustainable qualify as environmentally good governance under EU taxinomy practices. sustainable under the EU With an environmental objective and Taxonomy carried out in economic activities which are not considered environmentally sustainable under EU taxinomy with a social objective EU taxinomy is a it will make a minimum of It promotes E/S characteristics, but will not Х environmentally sustainable investments with a make any sustainable investments sustainable corporate objective: % not include a list of aligned with the Taxonomy or not.
+•• Yes: • • 🗶 No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes environmental and social characteristics (E/S) and, although it does not have a sustainable investment objective, it will contain a minimum of% sustainable investments With an environmental objective and carried out in economic activities which are considered environmentally sustainable under EU taxinomy With an environmental objective and carried out in economic activities which are not considered environmentally sustainable under EU taxinomy with an environmental objective and carried out in economic activities which are not considered environmentally sustainable under EU taxinomy with a social objective it will make a minimum of sustainable investments with a corporate objective: % X It promotes E/S characteristics, but will not make any sustainable investments investment means an investment in an to an economic activity that contributes environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-classification scheme set up by Regulation 2020/8 52. which lists economic activities.
-The Regulation does socially sustainable economic activities.
-Sustainable investments with an environmental objective might be
+EU taxinomy is a classification scheme set up by Regulation 2020/8 52, which lists environmentally sustainable economic activities.
+The Regulation does not include a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.